modom-ofn/auth-portal/README.md

 - Enforce MFA everywhere by setting MFA_ENABLE=1 and MFA_ENFORCE=1; the code already backstops MFA_ENABLE when enforcement is on (main.go:55-74).
 - If the portal is only used for same-origin apps, switch to SESSION_SAMESITE=strict; the fallback logic keeps you safe when Secure cookies aren’t yet possible (main.go:379-407).
 - Keep rate limits aligned with your threat model; newIPRateLimiter accepts tighter limits if you need to clamp brute force attempts (rate_limiter.go:10-74).

 ---

+## Security scans and code analysis

+Automated security checks run on this project:

+- GitHub CodeQL: static analysis for code-level vulnerabilities in every PR and on main.
+- Trivy: container and dependency scans to catch OS and library CVEs in our images.
+- Docker Scout: image-level vulnerability insights for each commit/tag, including base image and layer analysis.
+- SonarQube Cloud: continuous code quality and security hotspot detection across the codebase.

+If you spot an issue or have questions about these scans, please open an issue or reach out.

+---